 Pressing this button will rebind the macros to the new keys you have selected.
 These will remain changes in the future.

 Manual vs automatic calculation model

 By default, the Productivity Pack will set the calculation mode to Manual as this is how we prefer to work.
 This may not be how you like to work.
-If you want to change this, make the change to Automatic using the input at the top of the Custom Shortcut sheet, the lock on "Save changes and hide workbook".
+If you want to change this, make the change to Automatic and hit Ctrl+Shift+7 to save the changes and rehide the Productivity Pack.